e271828e/Flight.jl/docs/notes/design/framework_design.md

 - **discrete state** `z`: any immutable value (see §9),
 - **update** `z⁺ = h(z, u, t)` at a declared rate,
-- **output groups** (feedthrough applies at update instants: a proportional path is direct feedthrough; a state-only output is not).
+- **two output stages** (feedthrough applies at update instants: a proportional path is direct feedthrough; a state-only output is not).

 `z` influences continuous dynamics only **through signals** (outputs held zero-order between ticks); no component ever reads another's state.